 The thick padding really works!
 This guitar is a pain in the neck (literally!) to play, with Marleux Comfort Strap, I don’t really feel the weight anymore.
-It’s a really comfortable strap and safe/stable way to play these heavier, longer scale length instruments.
+It’s a really comfortable strap and a safe/stable way to play these heavier, longer-scale length instruments.

 As for the size or length that you should be aiming for, I can only say it depends.
 I’m an average size dude with 1.75cm in height, I have picked up the long one which is adjustable from 97 cm to 122 cm.

 In order to be fully sure, I actually tried my regular strap on my Schecter and determined the ideal adjustment for this guitar.
-That length was around 102-105 cms which perfectly lands in large option.
+That length was around 102-105 cm which perfectly lands in a large option.

 I believe I could even go for the short one but then it would be limited in length in case I would like to extend it a bit more.

 To summarize, if you are after a solid and comfortable guitar or bass strap that would carry all the weight of your instruments, I would definitely recommend it.
 Just be careful with the version you are adding to your cart.

 It’s a bulky strap, so don’t expect a fine, thin strap.
 But this is where it shines.
 The pad really works and you won’t have any pain in your shoulder area.